alchemycs/alchemycs.github.com/About/index.markdown

 family business).
 But seriously - on the Internet who cares?

 ##How?
-Like any web developer with their salt, I have quite an extensive range of knowledge in all things Internet related, but the technologies I tend to gravitate toward when developing include (but are most *definitely not limited to*):
+Like any web developer worth their salt, I have quite an extensive range of knowledge in all things Internet related, but the technologies I tend to gravitate toward when developing include (but are most *definitely not limited to*):